 E.g., scrolling=” no” means it should not have scroll bars.

 8. longdesc: This attribute lets you provide a link to another page containing a long description of the content of the frame.

 Old browsers do not support frames, then <noframes> elements should be displayed to the user.

 In practice the <body> element should be placed inside <noframes> element because the <frameset> element is supposed to replace the <body> element.
 If the browser fails to understand <frameset> element then it understand the contents of the <body> element which is contained in <noframes> element.

 It is a nice approach to put up a message in such scenarios for the user who use old browsers.
 Messages like “ Sorry!
 Your browser does not support frames.” to notify.

 Frame technology is not supported by quite a number of browsers these days.
-Many a time, it is noticed that the contents of the webpage are not displayed properly for smaller devices.
+It is often noticed that the contents of the web page are not displayed properly for smaller devices.
 Anyway, it is good to have knowledge of what existed so that better models could be developed to be compatible with new technologies.